-- The Northern Forest is an initiative led by the Woodland Trust covering an area from the Mersey to the Humber and encompassing a wider 'halo' of interest which includes the northern section of the Peak District.
+- a high quality, robust voluntary carbon standard - a transparent UK Woodland Carbon Registry - robust science to predict and monitor carbon sequestration - independent validation and verification of projects - Nature Recovery Network policy paper (Defra, 2020) includes an objective to support work to increase woodland cover, as part of an ambition to establish a national network of wildlife-rich places. - Landscapes Review (Defra, 2019) called for radical new approaches to biodiversity loss and climate change.
+This recognised that trees play a vital role in combatting climate change, acting not only as a carbon sink, but offering a myriad other benefits, like habitat connectivity, biodiversity improvement, help with preventing soil erosion, and reducing flood risk.
+It identified that 'the pace needs to step up' for increasing tree cover in protected landscapes.
+It also recognised that 'new woodland should make use of appropriate trees, allowed to regenerate naturally, with respect for the landscape and look and traditions of the places in which they grow'. - The Northern Forest is an initiative led by the Woodland Trust covering an area from the Mersey to the Humber and encompassing a wider 'halo' of interest which includes the northern section of the Peak District.
 The aim is to plant 50 million trees by 2032 which would provide a timber industry, leisure opportunities and environmental benefits. - National Character Area Profiles produced by Natural England are a subdivision of England based on landscape, biodiversity and geodiversity character, rather than administrative boundaries.
 The Peak District is covered by three NCA profile areas (The White Peak, Dark Peak and South West Peak).
 These profiles have provided a valuable background to this Plan and to the wider Landscape Strategy. - Agri-environment schemes provide funding for land management.
 The Sustainable Farming Incentive, Local Nature Recovery & Landscape Recovery schemes are currently being developed by Defra.
-The SFI will reward farmers for producing public goods on their land - farmers will be paid to carry out a set of actions, which will include farm woodland, increasing hedgerows and riparian buffering.
+The SFI will reward farmers for producing public goods on their land farmers will be paid to carry out a set of actions, which will include farm woodland, increasing hedgerows and riparian buffering.
 The Local Nature Recovery and Landscape Recovery schemes will pay for actions that support nature and landscape recovery, such as large-scale woodland creation and restoring wilder landscapes.

-Within the Authority, woodland creation is one of our identified targets in the Management Plan:
+Within the Authority, woodland creation is one of our identified targets in the Corporate Strategy:

-- · Increase woodland and tree cover by 500ha by 2028 - Tree and woodland cover also implicitly plays a role in KPI 2a 'Net enhancement of natural beauty'.
+- KPI 6 'At least 400ha of new native woodland created by 2024' and '2,000ha by 2040' - Tree and woodland cover also implicitly plays a role in KPI 2a 'Net enhancement of natural beauty'.